-^{}Base line uses rates as of the balance sheet date before application of any interest rate shocks.

-^{}When the three-month Treasury bill interest rate is less than 4 percent, both the minus 200 and minus 400 basis point shocks are replaced with a downward shock which is equal to one-half of the three-month Treasury bill rate.
-At June 30, 2020, this downward shock was (7) basis points.
+- For interest rate risk management, the \$49.3 million perpetual preferred stock is included in liabilities rather than equity. - Base line uses rates as of the balance sheet date before application of any interest rate shocks. - When the three-month Treasury bill interest rate is less than 4 percent, both the minus 200 and minus 400 basis point shocks are replaced with a downward shock which is equal to one-half of the three-month Treasury bill rate.
+At September 30, 2020, this downward shock was (5) basis points.

-2020, AgFirst effectively managed its interest rate risk by implementing pricing programs that allowed new loan volume to be appropriately funded.
+As previously discussed in the Risks section, volatility and disruptions in the financial markets from the COVID-19 pandemic could impact AgFirst's access and flexibility in structuring debt.
+Despite disruptions in March and April 2020, AgFirst effectively managed its interest rate risk by implementing pricing programs that allowed new loan volume to be appropriately funded.
 The funding markets have since returned to normal.